Project Presentation Videos

 GEM (Hardware) Track

-Our GEM vehicle has several software modules for autonomous waypoint following, LIDAR, camera, etc. Build on existing the existing SW to do something cool and interesting and live demo at Highbay at the end of the semester.
-E.g., Reliable parallel parking, lane following control, safety evaluation of lane following control, pedestrian avoidance, pedestrian intent estimation (while car is driving).
+Our GEM vehicle has several software modules for autonomous waypoint following, LIDAR, camera, etc. Build on existing software and implement the final project following the guidelines (link) and live demo at Highbay at the end of the semester.
+Some of the design features are – Reliable parallel parking, lane-following control, safety evaluation of lane-following control, pedestrian avoidance, and stopping at the stop sign (while the car is driving).
+Please carefully read and get familiar with GEM vehicle resources.
+Template code (link).

 - Few people in your team should have a valid driver’s licenses